Murder Mystery Game AI

 • Set the Scene: Define the time period, setting, and character backstories.
 Provide the AI with 4-5 sample red herrings to use as reference points.

 • Adapt Clues Dynamically: Configure the AI to adjust the complexity of clues based on how far players have progressed.
-This ensures that the false leads remain challenging but not frustrating.
+This helps ensure that the false leads remain challenging but not frustrating.

 • Maintain Consistency: Ensure the AI-generated clues align with the established narrative.
 The false leads should feel like a natural part of the story, not random distractions.

-• Respond in Real Time: Allow the AI to react to player decisions, generating clues that feel interactive and relevant to their choices.
+• Respond to Player Decisions: Allow the AI to react to player choices, generating clues that feel interactive and relevant to their actions.

 With these steps, your AI can produce red herrings that enhance the story without overshadowing the true solution.